-This UK prepper’s food list applies anywhere, but is tailored to include items that are easily available in the UK.
-Most of the items on the UK prepper’s food list are available from supermarkets in the UK, although a few are easier to find online.
+This prepper’s food list applies anywhere, but is tailored to include items that are easily available in the UK.
+Most of the items on the UK prepper’s food list are available from supermarkets, although a few are easier to find online.

 Grains are a great source of food for storing in your prepper’s pantry.
 They are very long-lasting and easy to store, as well as being nutritious and versatile.